Need an attorney and don’t know where to turn, turn to the Lawyer Referral & Information Service of the Dayton Bar Association.

 What if I need an Attorney who speaks a particular language?

-The LRS Panel currently has attorney who speak several languages.
-However, if a specific language is needed and not represented on our panel, please contact the LRS anyway we will always try to accommodate the needs of our callers.
+The LRIS Panel currently has attorney who speak several languages.
+However, if a specific language is needed and not represented on our panel, please contact the LRIS anyway we will always try to accommodate the needs of our callers.

 How long does the phone interview take?